Jopp-gh/Obsidian-Dune84/Wiki/cheatsheet-Callouts, Fences, Tags.md

 <br>

 ### TEXT AND IMAGE ALIGNMENT
+align columns to the left, right or around the middle axis

 `>[!column|l]`,
 `>[!column|r]`,
 `>[!column|a]`

-align columns to the left, right or around the middle axis

-**Deutsch**
+#### Deutsch

 `>[!spalte|l]`,
 `>[!spalte|r]`,
 `>[!spalte|a]`

 <br>

 ### MULTICOLUMN
+Add a multi-column box and blank sub-callouts or custom callouts

 ```
 > [!multi-column]